 - Not only will you be able to know your position in the exam, but also you will get more practice of the questions.

-- It will automatically make your performance better on the final day and you will also be prepared with the important last year’s questions.
+- It will automatically improve your performance on the final day and prepare you for the important last year’s questions.

 Question.
 “How many last year’s question papers are enough for the preparation ”?